-Total fuel costs increased for the three-month and six-month periods ended June 30, 2016 as compared to the same periods of 2015 primarily due to increased generation at our natural gas-fired facilities.
+Total fuel costs increased for the three-month and nine-month periods ended September 30, 2016 as compared to the same periods of 2015 primarily due to increased generation at our natural gas-fired facilities.
 See "-Operating Revenues."
-An increase in nuclear fuel burn expense for the six-month period ended June 30, 2016 compared to the same period of 2015 also contributed to the increase in total fuel costs.
-During the first quarter of 2015 we recognized a \$7.1 million reduction in fuel expense associated with the recovery of spent nuclear fuel storage costs from the U.S. Department of Energy.
-Somewhat offsetting the effect of increased generation on the three-month and six-month total fuel costs was a decrease in the average cost per kilowatt-hour of generation largely a result of a shift in the generation mix from the coal-fired units to the relatively more economical natural gas-fired units.
+The increase for the three-month period ended September 30, 2016 compared to the same period of 2015 was also partially due to increased generation at our relatively more expensive coal-fired facilities, which resulted in a 6.0% increase in the average cost per kilowatt-hour of generation.
+An increase in nuclear fuel burn expense for the nine-month period ended September 30, 2016 compared to the same period of 2015 also contributed to the increase in total fuel costs for the period.
+During the first quarter of 2015, we recognized a \$7.1 million reduction in fuel expense associated with the recovery of spent nuclear fuel storage costs from the U.S. Department of Energy.
+Somewhat offsetting the effect of increased generation on nine-month total fuel costs was a decrease in the average cost per kilowatt-hour of generation largely as a result of a shift in the generation mix from the coal-fired units to the relatively more economical natural gas-fired units.